DeadCliff44/BlocksMC-Connection-Optimizer/README.md

-# BlocksMC-Connection-Optimizer
-A Waterfall proxy to enhance the users connection to servers!

 # How to setup:
 Launch a Windows or Linux VPS on Amazon Web Services or Google Cloud and download the files and run!